-After failing to secure three-fifths of the required votes on his first attempt Thursday night, Lieutenant Governor Delbert Hosemann (right) held off on his Senate speech until Friday morning, approving a legislative alternative to the medical marijuana program passed in November.
+After failing to get three-fifths of the necessary votes on his first attempt Thursday night, Lieutenant Governor Delbert Hosemann (right) held off on his Senate speech until Friday morning, approving a legislative alternative to the medical marijuana program passed in November.

 Senate Bill 2765, introduced by Kevin Blackwell (R), Senate President for Medicaid, passed Friday morning at approximately 1:15 a.m. by a vote of 30 to 19.
 The bill was defeated Thursday night by a 30-21 vote, while 31 votes were needed to pass it.
 In the early hours of Friday morning, fewer votes were needed to pass the bill because some senators were absent, lowering the threshold to three-fifths.

 Feel.
 Jennifer Branning (R) and Tammy Witherspoon (D), who had voted against the measure the first time, were absent from the second vote.
 Senator Lydia Chassaniol (R), who voted for the bill the first time, was absent from the second vote.
 Sen. Benjamin Suber (R) was absent on the first vote, but voted in favor of the bill on the second vote.

 The measure is now before the House of Representatives, where it faces an uncertain future.
 Senators have included a “reverse repeal” in the measure, meaning the House cannot send the measure to the governor without further debate in the Senate.